‘Riverdale’ Spoilers: EP Teases More Twincest Between Cheryl And Jason Blossoms

 “All I can say is there’s still more incestuous stuff to come.”

-However, Madelaine Petsch, who plays Cheryl Blossoms in the hit The CW series, insisted that the the relationship between the Blossoms twins were never incestuous.
+However, Madelaine Petsch, who plays Cheryl Blossoms in the hit The CW series, insisted that the relationship between the Blossoms twins was never incestuous.
 Petsch added that the term “twincest” has always been a running joke on the Riverdale set.
-Petsch admitted that they might have taken the joke a bit too far and now fans are genuinely starting to believe that there was something going on between Cheryl and Jason.
+Petsch admitted that they might have taken the joke a bit too far, and now fans are genuinely starting to believe that there was something going on between Cheryl and Jason.

 The Riverdale star explained that Cheryl always had a soft spot for Jason because she never felt loved by her parents, describing the Blossoms as TV’s “most awful parents.”